bastiencaillot/bastcoin/src/test/data/README.md

 Description
 ------------

-This directory contains data-driven tests for various aspects of Bastcoin (based on bitcoin)
+This directory contains data-driven tests for various aspects of Bastcoin (based on bitcoin).

 License
 --------